What Is This Indian Doing ?

 fish?
 A basket?
 Or maybe it is his little brother or sister he has been babysitting this morning.

-about this one, I was there.
-There may be other ghosts in the picture and if you spot one, please
+this one, I was there.
+There may be other ghosts in the picture and if you spot one, please contact me

-contact me and let me know where it is.
-If your ever down my way in east Alabama, your more than
+and let me know where it is.
+If your ever down my way in east Alabama, your more than welcome to

 glimpse of them in their time in history."